texas-robocamp/texas-robocamp.github.io/tutorials/welcome/welcome.md

 ## Tutorials

-Everyone will work and learn at a different pace.
-To accomodate this, this camp comprises a series of mostly self-paced tutorials.
-Each of these tutorials is documented on this website.
-You can easily navigate the tutorials using the navigation bar on the left.
+This camp comprises a series of mostly self-paced tutorials.
+Each tutorial is documented on this website.
+You can navigate the tutorials using the navigation bar on the left.
 You can always return to the top of the website by clicking on the "Texas RoboCamp" logo in the upper left-hand corner.

 ## Where You Sit